oscc-ip/timer/doc/datasheet.md

 ## Datasheet

 ### Overview
-The `timer` IP is a fully parameterised soft IP using for some timing tasks.
+The `tmr` IP is a fully parameterised soft IP using for some timing tasks.
 The IP features an APB4 slave interface, fully compliant with the AMBA APB Protocol Specification v2.0.

 ### Feature
 * Programmable prescaler